Chaotic diffusion of the fundamental frequencies in the Solar System: Estimation of probability density functions

 where $\rho(k)$ is the sample autocorrelation of lag $k$.
 The block length $l$ is chosen by the sample correlation size $l_{\text{corr}}$ as

 and the bootstrap bandwidth is parametrized as

 where $\gamma$ and $c_0$ are two optimizing constants.
-The reason for this choice of parametrization is two folds.
-First, when $l_{\text{corr}} \rightarrow 1$, the sample become independent, then $k \rightarrow h$.
+The reason for this choice of parametrization is twofold.
+First, when $l_{\text{corr}} \rightarrow 1$, the sample become independent, and then $k \rightarrow h$.
 Secondly, the rate of change of $k$ with respect to $l$ should be greater when $l_{\text{corr}}$ is small than when it is large.
-Therefore when $l_{\text{corr}}\gg1$, the optimal value of $k$ should be quite stable.
+Therefore, when $l_{\text{corr}}\gg1$, the optimal value of $k$ should be quite stable.
 We also observe experimentally that the optimal value of $k$ is indeed relatively stable at around $2h$ as long as $l = l_{\text{corr}} \gg 1$.
-So we simply choose $\gamma=1$ and $c_0=2$.
-This choice of parameters turns out to be quite robust as it will be demonstrated by the two numerical experiments in Sect. \ref{sec:MBB_test}.
+So we simply chose $\gamma=1$ and $c_0=2$.
+This choice of parameters turns out to be quite robust, as demonstrated by the two numerical experiments in Sect. \ref{sec:MBB_test}.

 The literature on KDE and MBB focuses on stationary, weakly dependent sequences.
-The data in our case, however, are different: they are not strictly stationary; the formulation of mixing condition might be different \citep{hang2018}; the correlation in the sample is not constant but evolving with time; finally and most importantly, the data structure is different.
+The data in our case, however, are different: They are not strictly stationary; the formulation of the mixing condition might be different \citep{hang2018}; the correlation in the sample is not constant but evolving with time; finally, and most importantly, the data structure is different.
 Our sample units, which are the orbital solutions, are ordered based on their initial distances in phase space.
 The solutions evolve over time but their order remains unchanged.
-Therefore statistical notions such as correlation and stationarity should be considered within this framework, for the sample at fixed values of time.
+Therefore, statistical notions such as correlation and stationarity should be considered within this framework for the sample at fixed values of time.
 Because of the differences presented, an optimality theory, which is not currently available, might be needed for this case.
-However, we assume it would not differ significantly from the orthodox analysis, and that a decent working MBB procedure could be obtained with some good choice of parameters.
-This will be tested in the section below.
+However, we assume that it would not differ significantly from the orthodox analysis and that a decent working MBB procedure could be obtained with some good choice of parameters.
+This is tested in the section below.